-Estimates contained in this bulletin are produced from responses provided by international passengers arriving in and departing from the UK, sampled on the International Passenger Survey (350.4 Kb Pdf) that we conduct.
+Estimates contained in this bulletin are produced from responses provided by international passengers arriving in and departing from the UK, sampled on the International Passenger Survey that we conduct.

-This bulletin contains provisional overseas travel and tourism estimates for December 2015.
-Revised, final estimates for 2015 will be published in Travel Trends, 2015 on the provisional date of 28 April 2016.
+This bulletin contains provisional overseas travel and tourism estimates for January 2016.
+Revised, final estimates for 2015 will be published in Travel Trends, 2015 and will be published in spring 2016.
 The monthly overseas travel and tourism estimates are produced using provisional passenger traffic data to inform the weighting process that is then revised for production of the quarterly estimates, and final data is then used in the production of the annual results published in Travel Trends (see background note: Accuracy of IPS estimates).
 The title of the monthly overseas travel and tourism bulletin was renamed in December 2013 to "Overseas Travel and Tourism, Provisional Results for [Month] 2013" to clarify that the data contained in these bulletins are provisional.